 Section 218.39, F.S., requires all counties and those municipalities that meet a certain threshold for revenues or expenditures to have an annual financial audit of their accounts and records conducted by an independent certified public accountant within nine months after the end of its fiscal year.
-The statute requires these annual audit reports to be filed with the State of Florida's Auditor General.
+The statute requires these annual county financial audit reports to be filed with the State of Florida's Auditor General.

-Section 218.32, F.S., all counties, municipalities, and special districts are required to complete and submit to the Florida Department of Financial Services (DFS) a copy of its annual financial report (i.e., AFR) for the previous fiscal year no later than nine months after the end of the fiscal year.
+Section 218.32, F.S., requires counties, municipalities, and special districts to complete and submit to the Florida Department of Financial Services (DFS) a copy of its annual financial report (i.e., AFR) for the previous fiscal year no later than nine months after the end of the fiscal year.
 The AFR is not an audit but rather a unique financial document completed using a format (i.e., Uniform Accounting System Manual) prescribed by the DFS.